 For more information please see our Glee Club website.

 The Appalachian Chorale is a large choral ensemble open to all students, faculty, and members of the High Country community, with no audition required.
-Directed by Dr. Linda Larson (firstname.lastname@example.org), the Chorale provides an opportunity for musical growth and enjoyment through the rehearsal and performance of choral masterworks.
+Directed by Dr. Meg Stohlmann (firstname.lastname@example.org), the Chorale provides an opportunity for musical growth and enjoyment through the rehearsal and performance of choral masterworks.
 Any interested singer who can carry his or her part in four-part harmony is encouraged to join.

 The Chorale performs toward the end of each semester.